Purpose and Application

 - Assistive devices means an auxiliary aid such as communication aids, cognitions aids, personal mobility aids and medical aids (ie canes, crutches, wheelchairs, hearing aids etc)

 - Policy Statement

-Synergie Hunt International is committed to providing exceptional and accessible service for all applicants, candidates, contracted employees, clients and other customers.
+Synergie Hunt is committed to providing exceptional and accessible service for all applicants, candidates, contracted employees, clients and other customers.
 Services will be provided in a manner that respects the dignity and independence to all customers.
 The provision of services to persons with disabilities will be integrated wherever possible.
-Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the Synergie Hunt International.
+Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the Synergie Hunt.